-AIM OF THE COURSE: To introduce students to films studies as a discipline and to develop in them analytical and critical skills so that they can appreciate cinema as an independent art form.
+AIM OF THE COURSE: To introduce students to film studies as a discipline and to develop in them analytical and critical skills so that they can appreciate cinema as an independent art form.

-- f.
-To appreciate film as an art form and its aesthetics. - g.
-To understand how film connects with history, politics, technology, psychology and performance. - h.
-To critically appraise the nature of representation on screen and how class, race ethnicity and sexuality are represented. - i.
+- a.
+To appreciate film as an art form and its aesthetics. - b.
+To understand how film connects with history, politics, technology, psychology and performance. - c.
+To critically appraise the nature of representation on screen and how class, race, ethnicity and sexuality are represented. - d.
 To develop analytical skills so that the student can produce informed and thorough close readings of films.